 It's completely your call whether you need these things - or whether they'll be any use.
 For example, there's no need for 4K upscaling and 3D if you're plugging your flashy new Blu-ray player into a cheap old TV...

-Some high-end devices also have HDMI out connections, meaning other compatible devices (consoles, ) can take advantage of your Blu-ray player's advanced video processing capabilities or simply act as a switcher (in older TVs) for anything from games consoles to video cameras.
+Connections: Be sure to check your player has a USB input if you’re going to play content from an external drive.
+Many players can also be connected to the internet, either by Wi-Fi and/or an Ethernet cable.
+Some devices also have HDMI out connections, meaning other compatible devices (such as games consoles) can take advantage of your Blu-ray player’s advanced video processing capabilities or simply act as a switcher (in older TVs) for anything from consoles to video cameras.

 Portable DVD players